 Root canal therapy can preserve a patient’s tooth for a lifetime.
 It is a highly successful procedure with more than a 95% success rate.

-Be sure to schedule a follow-up appointment with Dr. Berwitz to ensure your treatment is healing correctly.
-If a problem occurs, contact our dental office.
+Be sure to schedule a follow-up appointment with Savannah dentist, Dr. Berwitz, to ensure your treatment is healing correctly.
+If a problem occurs, contact our Savannah dental office.
 To prevent further decay, continue to practice good dental hygiene daily.